-Decisions about promotion and retention at the elementary level will be made by the school Superintendent/Principal in consultation with the classroom teacher, the student¢s parent(s)/guardian(s) and other appropriate professionals.
-Written appeals to a decision may be addressed to the Board of Education and will be included in the student¢s file, regardless of the outcome of the appeal.
+Decisions about promotion and retention at the elementary level will be made by the school Superintendent/Principal in consultation with the classroom teacher, the student's parent(s)/guardian(s) and other appropriate professionals.
+Written appeals to a decision may be addressed to the Board of Education and will be included in the student's file, regardless of the outcome of the appeal.

 By the conclusion of the first semester, elementary school teachers should notify the Superintendent/Principal of those students who might be considered for retention.
-Shortly thereafter, parents will be notified and required to attend a conference to discuss remediation, which may include an after-school remediation program.
+Shortly thereafter, parents will be notified and required to attend a conference to discuss remediation.
 Ongoing communication between the school and the parent(s)/guardian(s) should culminate in a decision about promotion or retention before the conclusion of the school year.
 Should retention be recommended, a retention form must be signed by the parent(s)/guardian(s) saying they agree or disagree.
-This will be included in the studentøs file.
+This will be included in the student's file.
 A parent/guardian may deny retention only once.